-The road to me becoming a photographer has been a long, bumpy one.
-One that also had many detours, slow downs and wrong turns.
+The road to me becoming a photographer has been a long, bumpy one with many detours, slow downs, and wrong turns.

 In the beginning, I wasn't planning on becoming a photographer.
 I got accepted into film school in California (I'm from a small town in Minnesota- very different worlds).
 I had stars in my eyes thinking I was going to make movies and grand things would happen.
-But after going to film school for over a year, I realized, I didn't want to be in the movie industry.
-I don't do well working in such big groups with so many people and being a small part of a big project.
+But after going to film school for over a year, I realized I didn't want to be in the movie industry.
+I don't do well working in huge groups with tons of people and being a small part of a big project.
 I'm too much of a loner and control freak.

 After that realization, I pivoted hard into photography.